Age Range Of Toddlers | Growth, Milestones, Care

 Typical sleep characteristics:

-• Nighttime sleep consolidates into one long stretch.
+• Nighttime sleep consolidates into one longer stretch for many toddlers.

-• Naps usually occur once or twice daily until about two years old.
+• Naps usually occur once or twice daily early in toddlerhood, then often shift toward one nap.

 • Bedtime routines become essential for signaling winding down.